NappyGoo header image

 If your child has sensitive skin, always remember to do a patch test first on an unaffected area of skin.

-If irritation occurs, discontinue use and consult your healthcare professional.
+If irritation occurs, discontinue use and seek the advice of a healthcare professional.

 Zinc oxide, hamamelis water (witch hazel water), melaleuca oil (tea tree oil), calcium hydroxide, oleic acid, olive oil, purified water, wool fat (lanolin).